akdev93/filevault/README.md

 vault>
 ```

-The examle below lists the contents that match the word test
+The examle below lists the contents that match the word test in the vault that is open

 ```
 vault>list test